grzegorz914/homebridge-enphase-envoy/README.md

 * Envoy `password` is detected automatically or can be added in config if was already chenged by user.
 * Installer `password` is generated automatically, no need generate it manually in external generator anymore.
 * For best experiences and display all data please use `Controller App` or `EVE app`.
-* Home app display only accessory with state of `Power Production` and `Power Sensors` if enabled in plugin config.
+* Home app display only accessory with state of `Power Production` and `Power Peak Sensors` if enabled in plugin config.
 * Home automations and shortcuts can be used with `PLC Level`, `Production Power Mode` and `Power Peak`.
 * Support `Ensemble Status` and ` Production Power Mode` may not working in all envoy firmwares, if you get error, please disable it in plugin settings `Advanced Section`.
 * RESTful: